America’s Most Haunted Ski Town: Crested Butte, CO

 The Forest Queen Hotel opened in 1881 on Elk Avenue as a brothel and is one of America’s most paranormally active buildings.
 Their website homepage even remarks, “For the comfort of other guests, Ouiji boards are not permitted.”
 The Discovery Channel visited this hotel and deemed it very haunted.

 The Forest Queen is haunted by Elizabeth or “Liz,” a local lady in 1884.
-Liz fell in love with a visiting gambler, and the gambler convinced her to let him gamble her life savings.
+Liz fell in love with a visiting gambler, who convinced her to let him gamble her life savings.
 The gambler went next door to the Kochevars Saloon and won big.
 He quickly left town, leaving Liz with nothing.
 His actions perturbed Liz.
-She jumped out of a window of room #4 on the second story of the Forest Queen hotel to her death in the frigid waters of Coal Creek.
+She jumped out of a window of room #4 on the second story of the Forest Queen Hotel to her death in the frigid waters of Coal Creek.
 The Kochevars Saloon next door is also reported to be haunted.

 The haunted Forest Queen Hotel.
 Credit: Travel Crested Butte